 Credit scores are calculated by using multiple credit data sources in your credit report.
 Your credit data is typically divided into five main categories: payment history, amounts owed, length of credit history, credit mix, and new credit.
 This article explains which categories are the most important and how you can use this knowledge to improve your credit scores.

 It is useful to look at your credit score as your financial Body Mass Index (BMI).
 Your BMI is a screening tool doctors use to determine whether your weight is a health risk.
-Your credit score is a financial screening tool that helps lenders estimate how likely you are to repay your debts.
-But also like your BMI, your credit score is not set in stone.
+Your credit score is a financial screening tool that helps lenders estimate your credit risk (i.e. whether you will repay your debts).
+But, as with your BMI, your credit score is not set in stone.
 You can improve it by making smart financial choices and dropping bad habits.

-- FICO, short for Fair Isaac Corporation, is the leading provider of credit scores, but it offers a wide variety of credit score calculations, such as BEACON, FICO Risk Score, Classic, and industry-specific scores for auto lenders and credit card companies.
+- FICO, short for Fair Isaac Corporation, is the leading provider of credit scores.
+It offers a variety of credit score calculations, such as BEACON, FICO Risk Score, Classic, and industry-Specific scores for auto lenders and credit card companies.

-- PLUS is a user-friendly score developed by Experian, one of the three main credit reporting agency.
-Although PLUS is not used by lenders, it does give a good overall view of how lenders view your credit worthiness.
+- PLUS is a user-friendly score developed by Experian, one of the three nationwide credit reporting agencies.
+Although PLUS is not used by lenders, it does give a good overall view of how lenders view your creditworthiness.

 How Is Your Credit Score Calculated?

 The algorithms used to generate credit scores are highly valuable intellectual properties that require huge investments and countless hours of research to develop.
 Understandably, credit analysis companies zealously protect the details of these algorithms and do not share them with the public.
 However, the basic factors that determine credit score calculations are similar.
 These are payment history, credit mix, amounts owed, length of credit history, and new credit.